ARCHETYPE AI

 By mapping disparate sensor data into a single space, it also allows us to use sensors we understand to interpret the ones we don’t.
 For example, we can capture radar data with camera data and use image labeling on video to label the radar data.
 Or we can correlate audio recordings from microphones with vibration sensors to monitor and diagnose machinery health, using the sounds and vibrations they emit to predict failures before they happen.

-Stay tuned for Part 2 of this blog post, where we will explore use cases and practical applications for physical AI in the real world.
+Check out Part 2 of this blog post, where we will explore use cases and practical applications for physical AI in the real world.

 Recommended posts